ru-mii/uhara/doc/uhara2/tools/unitycs/README.md

-This tool supports 64-bit Unity C# games, not il2cpp.
+This tool supports 64-bit Unity C# games, il2cpp is not yet supported.